emca-it/Energy-Log-Server-6.x/17-00-00-Integrations/17-00-00-Integrations.md

 			92 my $logstashIP = "LOGSTASH_IP";
 			93 my $logstashPORT = "LOGSTASH_PORT";

-1. In case of running single Energy Log Server node, there is no problem with the setup.
-In case of a peered environment *$do_on_host* variable has to be set up and the script *process-service-perfdata-log.pl/process-host-perfdata-log.pl* has to be propagated on all of Energy Log Server nodes:
+1. In case of running single Energy Logserver node, there is no problem with the setup.
+In case of a peered environment *$do_on_host* variable has to be set up and the script *process-service-perfdata-log.pl/process-host-perfdata-log.pl* has to be propagated on all of Energy Logserver nodes:

-		16 $do_on_host = "EXAMPLE_HOSTNAME"; # Energy Log Server node name to run the script on
+		16 $do_on_host = "EXAMPLE_HOSTNAME"; # Energy Logserver node name to run the script on
 		17 $hostName = hostname; # will read hostname of a node running the script

 1. Example of command definition (*/opt/monitor/etc/checkcommands.cfg*) if scripts have been copied to */opt/plugins/custom/*: